StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 {{% sidenote %}}

-For me specifically, it also doesn't help that I was forced to do a lot of scholarly writing in the many formal essays I had to write as part of my two humanities degrees in college, so my "default mode" is very dense academic prose.
+For me specifically, it also doesn't help that I was forced to do a lot of scholarly writing in the many formal essays I had to write as part of my two humanities majors in college, so my "default mode" is very dense academic prose.
 Apologies.

 {{% /sidenote %}}